 '''

 public abstract class Optimization {

-/

-Apply the optimization to each Method in p.
+// apply the optimization to each method in p.

-Return true if the TAC for any of them changed.

-/

-public boolean optimize(Program p)
+public void optimize(Program p)

-/

-Apply the optimization to the method md.
+// apply the optimization to the method md.

-Return true if the TAC for the method changes

-at all.

-/

-public abstract boolean optimize(MethodDecl md);
+public void boolean optimize(MethodDecl md);

 }

 '''

 To create an optimization, simply create a subclass of Optimization and define optimize (md) to compute dataflow information and perform the optimization on md.
 That method should replace the method's TAC list with the optimized version.
 You can either provide methods in your TACList class to modify an existing list, or you can construct a new list to replace the old one.